FirstTimeEZ/server-ssl/README.md

 | `--entry=`     | Specifies the page to use for the entry point | `"index.html"` |
 | `--noRedirect` | Specifies that `HTTP` requests should not be redirected | `not present` |

+All Arguments are case sensitive.

+### Use Lets Encrypt!

+You can use `Lets Encrypt` to generate certificates,

+Certificates are valid for `90 days` but can be renewed automatically sooner.

 | Automated Lets Encrypt!       | Description                                      |
 |-------------------------|----------------------------------|
 | `--letsEncrypt` | Specifies that `Lets Encrypt!` should be used to generate 90 day certificates |